Ahmad al-Mansur: Early life

 Ahmad was the fifth son of Mohammed ash-Sheikh, who was the first Saadi sultan of Morocco.
 His mother was Lalla Masuda.
 After the murder of Mohammed in 1557 and the following struggle for power, two of his sons, Ahmad al-Mansur and Abd al-Malik, had to flee their elder brother Abdallah al-Ghalib (1557–1574), leave Morocco and stay abroad until 1576.
 The two brothers spent 17 years among the Ottomans between the Regency of Algiers and Constantinople, and benefited from Ottoman training and contacts with Ottoman culture.
 More generally, Ahmad al-Mansur "received an extensive education in Islamic religious and secular sciences, including theology, law, poetry, grammar, lexicography, exegesis, geometry, arithmetics, algebra, and astronomy."

-Battle of Ksar el-Kebir
+Battle of Ksar el-Kebir and accession

 In 1578, Ahmad's brother, Sultan Abu Marwan Abd al-Malik I, died in battle against the Portuguese army at Ksar-el-Kebir.
 Ahmad was named his brother's successor and began his reign amid newly won prestige and wealth from the ransom of Portuguese captives.